joshua-gould/aicspylibczi/README.md

 The GPLv3 license is a consequence of libCZI which imposes GPLv3.
 If you wish to use libCZI or this derivative in a commercial product you'll need to talk to Zeiss.

+## History

+aicspylibczi was originally a fork of [pylibczi](https:://github.com/elhuhdron/pylibczi) that was developed by Paul Watkins and focused on mSEM data.
+In attempting to extend the work to we transitioned to pybind11, implemented c++ and python tests, added continuous integration via github actions, and added the functionality to read individual subblocks and stacks of subblocks as a numpy.ndarray.
+Metadata reading, including specific subblock metadata reading has also been added.